 3D-QSAR and surflex-docking methods were used to explore the structure-activity relationship of series of 1,2,4 triazole as CB1 cannabinoid receptor (anti-obesity).
-The excellent predictive ability of CoMFA and CoMSIA observed for the test set of compounds indicated that these models could successfully used to predict the IC{50} values.
-Furthermore, the CoMFA and CoMSIA contour maps results offered enough information to understand the structure-activity relationship and identified structural features influencing the activity.
-A number of novel derivatives were designed by utilizing the structure-activity relationship taken from present study, based on the excellent performance of the external validation, and total scoring, these newly designed molecules can be trustworthy.
+The excellent predictive ability of CoMFA and CoMSIA observed for the test set of compounds indicated that these models could be successfully used to predict the $IC{50}$ values.
+Furthermore, the CoMFA and CoMSIA contour maps results offered enough information to understand the structure-activity relationship and identified the structural features influencing the activity.
+In the present study, a number of novel derivatives were designed by utilizing the structure-activity relationship.
+Based on the excellent performance of the external validation and total scoring these newly designed molecules can be trustworthy.